Kita1337/CISC7298/README.md

 - Python 3.10 or above is installed
 - Tesseract OCR is installed locally
-- A valid Gemini API key is configured
+- A valid Gemini API key is required

 Example environment variable: